healthcare international in bangalore

 In its early stages, lung cancer may not cause noticeable symptoms.
 As the disease progresses, common symptoms include:

-A cough that lingers or worsens over time, sometimes withblood-tinged sputum.
+Persistent Cough: A cough that lingers or worsens over time, sometimes with

-Discomfort in the chest, particularly when breathing deeply, laughing, or coughing.
+Chest Pain: Discomfort in the chest, particularly when breathing deeply, coughing, or laughing.

-Pain specifically in the back or hips, indicating that the cancer has spread.
+Bone Pain: Pain, especially in the back or hips, can be a sign that the cancer has spread.

 Diagnosis of Lung Cancer